...... where Quilters & Stitchers get inspired!

 If you would like to know more about using up those

-left-over blocks, sign up for Pam’s lecture class, and soon
+left-over blocks, sign up for Pam’s semi hands-on class on

 you will be creating your own Modern Quilt.